evandroforks/AppointmentPublishing/README.md

 ## Components

+As database,
+it uses a H2 in-memory database configured by **`src.main.java.com.appointment.publishing.config.PersistenceConfig`**.

+### src.main.java.com.appointment.publishing.controller.GlobalExceptionHandler

+Is a centralized/single place to handle all custom exceptions handling for this application.

 ### src.main.java.com.appointment.publishing.model

 Those classes are used to infer how the SQL database tables and columns are created for each object type.

+### src.main.java.com.appointment.publishing.config

+Hold all custom configuration classes for this application.
+They are automatically loaded.

+### src.main.java.com.appointment.publishing.repository

+Central repository marker interfaces.
+Captures the domain type to manage as well as the domain type's id.
+Domain repositories extending this interface can selectively expose CRUD methods by simply declaring methods of the same signature as those declared in CrudRepository.

 ### src.main.resources.application.properties